 The brilliance of this particular show, much like Face Off, is how it shows to the layman like you and me the intense amount of practical construction that’s necessary to make these insane puppet creations.
 From the initial designs to the final mold, every step is shown to at least some degree of critical evaluation.

-But after several seasons of Face Off, there's not a lot of unchecked material in the realm of professional make-up.
-Jim Henson's Creature Shop Challenge fills that void by allowing the viewers at home, those ignorant unwashed masses, to peer into the stressful void that is puppet construction with at least
+But after several seasons of Face Off, there’s not a lot of unchecked material in the realm of professional make-up.
+Jim Henson’s Creature Shop Challenge fills that void by allowing the viewers at home, those ignorant unwashed masses, to peer into the stressful void that is puppet construction with at least amount of clinical explanation.
+I couldn’t tell you how in the hell to mechanize a servo system that allowed a set of puppet eyes to blink and move; Jim Henson’s Creature Shop Challenge at least pays lip service to how tricky these things are to make and develop.

 3) The Creatures They Create Are Inventive and Awesome